The way that bricks are arranged affects a veneers stability and strength and is referred to as a ‘bond’ or ‘bonding’.

 If the wall or panel turns (usually 90°) then this is usually referred to as a return.
 The measurement of a return is taken as the total length of the wall rather than treating the wall as two separate panels.

 An internal corner should mirror an external corner as closely as possible.
-To meet industry standards and avoid the appearance of an undersized cut masonry unit, the length of the masonry unit visible in an internal corner should be at least the greater of: ¼ the length of the unit or the width of the unit.
+To meet industry standards and avoid the appearance of an undersized cut masonry unit, the length of the masonry unit visible in an internal corner should be the greater of: ¼ the length of the unit or the width of the unit.